Wilmer Flores Preview, Player Props: Giants vs. Dodgers

 Wilmer Flores At The Plate

-- Flores has driven in a run in 38 games this season (30.6%), including 13 games with more than one RBI (10.5%).
+- Flores has driven in a run in 39 games this year (31.2%), including 14 games with more than one RBI (11.2%).
 He has also driven in three or more of his team's runs in three contests.

+- He has scored in 46 games this year (36.8%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.